-Since the surveillance programme for paratuberculosis started in 1996, M. avium subsp. paratuberculosis has been found in altogether 35 goat herds (some of these also positive before 1996), 11 cattle herds, 6 sheep flocks, and 2 alpaca herds (Figure 1).
-In the figure, only "newly infected" herds are presented.
-A herd that has previously been infected, can be counted as a new herd again if M. avium subsp. paratuberculos is found in a new ruminant species.
+Since the surveillance programme for paratuberculosis started in 1996, M. avium subsp. paratuberculosis has been detected in altogether 35 goat herds (some of these also positive before 1996), 11 cattle herds, six sheep flocks, and two alpaca herds (Figure 1).
+In the figure, only "newly" M. avium subsp. paratuberculosis detected cases are presented.
+A herd that has previously been reported as positive for M. avium subsp. paratuberculosis, can be counted as a herd with a new cases again if M. avium subsp. paratuberculosis is reported in a different ruminant species.